cooper/ferret/doc/Lexer/Node.md

 ### $node->adopt($el)

 Adopts an element.
 The element will be appended to the node's `->children`, and the element's `->parent` will be set to the node.
+If the node already belongs to another element, that relationship will be nullified.
 Conveniently returns the adopted element.

 ```perl